Lucy Davis: Personal life

 Davis is the daughter of Hazel Jackson and comedian Robert Davis, better known as Jasper Carrott.
-In December 1997, she underwent a kidney transplant after being diagnosed with kidney failure during a medical examination.
+In December 1997, she underwent a kidney transplantation after being diagnosed with kidney failure during a medical examination.
 Her mother donated the kidney.
-Around Christmas 2005 she was again hospitalised for kidney failure, but recovered.
+Around Christmas 2005, she was again hospitalised for kidney failure but recovered.
 She also has type 1 diabetes.

-On 9 December 2006, Davis married Welsh actor Owain Yeoman at St Paul's Cathedral, London.
+On 9 December 2006, Davis married the Welsh actor Owain Yeoman at St Paul's Cathedral in London.
 The wedding was attended by fellow The Office cast members and writers.
-She was entitled to marry there as her father is an Officer of the Order of the British Empire (OBE) and St Paul's contains the chapel of the order.
-Davis and Yeoman separated in January 2011 and divorced in October 2011.
+She was entitled to marry there as her father is an Officer of the Order of the British Empire (OBE), and St Paul's contains the chapel of the order.
+Davis and Yeoman separated in January 2011 and divorced in October that year.

-In 2007, Davis posed nude in the People for the Ethical Treatment of Animals's campaign against the Guards Division's continued use of traditional bearskin caps.
+In 2007, Davis posed nude in People for the Ethical Treatment of Animals (PETA)'s campaign against the Guards Division's continued use of traditional bearskin caps.

+In August 2026, Davis announced that she had been diagnosed with stage IV incurable breast cancer which had spread to her bones.